Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Non-integrability of contact Anosov flows

 \subsection{Regular distortion of cylinders}

 In \cite{St5} we established some nice properties concerning diameters of cylinders for Axiom A flows on basic sets satisfying a pinching condition which we called {\it regular distortion along unstable manifolds}.
 In \cite{St4} something similar was established for Anosov flows with Lipschitz local stable holonomy maps.
-It seems unlikely that any Anosov flow will have such properties, however it turns out that for general Anosov flows something similar holds for `sufficiently regular' cylinders in $R$.
-More precisely we have the following.
+It seems unlikely that every Anosov flow will have such properties, however it turns out that for general Anosov flows something similar holds for `sufficiently regular' cylinders in $R$.